How Pokémon TCG Set Codes Work (ME2, SV3.5 & More)

 • Avoid confusion when set names are similar.

-Want to browse by expansion?
-Use our expansions hub to explore sets (including set codes) and jump straight into the matching sealed collections.
+Use the 120HP expansions hub to explore Pokémon TCG sets, set codes and matching sealed collections.

 Browse expansions →